SciKit-Surgery/snappysonic/README.rst

 -----------------------

-Copyright 2019 University College London. snappy-torso-simulator is released under the BSD-3 license.
+Copyright 2019 University College London. snappysonic is released under the BSD-3 license.
 Please see the `license file`_ for details.

 Acknowledgements